nvlang/sveltex/README.md

 -   [VitePress], a great [SSG] for docs.
 -   [`node-poppler`], a Node.js wrapper for Poppler, which can used to convert PDFs to SVGs.
+-   [Knip], a tool for detecting unused files, dependencies, and exports.

 [`fast-check`]: https://fast-check.dev
 [`plop`]: https://github.com/plopjs/plop